 What is the best possible guard stance?

-As we have already said in Lesson 5.1, 6 Dragons Kung Fu is a liquid martial art, this means that it has not a single or completely defined guard stance.
+As we have already said in Lesson 5.1, 6 Dragons Kung Fu is a liquid martial art: this means that, even in this case, it has not a single or completely defined way to maintain a guard stance.

-A good practitioner should not memorize a position, he must understand the principles behind it to adapt them to his interactions with the various fighting scenarios:
+A good practitioner should never passively memorize a position, he must understand the principles behind it to adapt them to the present interactions with the fighting scenario:

 - Opponents – Level of preparation, combat style, etc.

 - Environment – Reduced space of action, terrain type, etc.